Last Updated on August 18, 2022 by DMEditor

 It’s easy to use, and especially in the early days, it breaks the process of creating and sending an email down into small, bite-sized chunks.
 It’s not be the quickest process, but it feels like the most careful.

 One annoyance, is that when you’re going through the email creation process, it will provide you with options for the higher tier plan.
 So you might think “Oh, yeah, I want to remove MailChimp’s branding so I can have it focused on mine – let me just check that box.”

 Then you’ll receive a message saying that it’s only available to users in the paid plans, and ask you for money.
 You might be OK with that, but it sure annoyed me.

 For the higher tiers of MailChimp, the benefits are in the backend applications, rather than anything that will help you with the design of your template.
 The usability of the additional reporting and CRM integrations is going to be defined by the person using them.

-One thing that I haven’t had much joy with in MailChimp is clarification of what support they offer users.
+One thing that I haven’t had much joy with in MailChimp is clarification of what customer support they offer users.
 It seems focused on the self-help section of their site, regardless of tier.

 Campaign Monitor is for the email marketer.
 It avoids integrations with the common e-commerce products that most email marketing solution include in their bragging materials.

 With this in mind, it’s probably best used by companies without an e-commerce integration function on their website, so an organization whose digital presence is focused on providing information, rather than selling stuff.

 In the context of email marketing solutions, that’s pretty unusual, but the use and value of it to some organizations isn’t completely implausible.